 Key Stage 4 (Years 10 and 11)

 At KS4 students are required to study the following GCSE subjects: English Language and English Literature, Mathematics, Science (either Double Award or Separate Sciences), Religious Education, and Core PE.
-They choose their other GCSE subjects at the end of Year 9 following a GCSE options evening.
+They choose their other GCSE subjects in the Spring of Year 9 following a GCSE options evening.

 The majority of students must choose at least one humanities subject or a language at KS4.

 Some students are invited to join the Foundation Learning programme designed to improve their

 progression to suitable vocational courses or employment with training when they leave school at 16.

 Others have support lessons designed to improve their key skills and maximize their progress in GCSE